How to Tile a Shower

 When it comes to tiling your shower, it's important to understand the difference between floor tile and wall tile.
 First, know where you will be tiling, and then choose your tile.

 If you are tiling the shower floor then get a tile that is slip-resistant.
 You do not want to be slipping and falling as you are scrubbing so use a tile with a substantial amount of grout lines for traction.
 This could either be mosaic tiles or any porcelain tile.
-Using larger tiles that are textured and have a grip to keep you on your feet are great options as well.
+Using larger tiles that are textured and have a grip to keep you on your feet and are great options as well.
 The main focus for the shower floor tile is making sure it is slip-resistant.

 If you are tiling the shower wall, there is more freedom in choosing what tile you want since you do not have to worry about slipping and falling.